The Connor Davidson + Brief Resilience Scales

 A Look at the Reliability and Validity of the CD-RISC

-A study done by Gonzalez, Moore, Newton & Galli, (2015) examined the validity and reliability of the Connor-Davidson Resilience Scale in terms of competitive sport.
+A study done by Gonzalez, Moore, Newton & Galli, (2015) looked into the validity and reliability of the Connor-Davidson Resilience Scale in terms of competitive sport.

-To examine the structure and fit of the original 25-item CD-RISC, as a five-factor scale and a unidimensional scale, as well as the 10-item scale.
-Examine any gender invariances.
-Examine the validity of the best fitting scale.
+To study the structure and fit of the original 25-item CD-RISC, as a five-factor scale and a unidimensional scale, as well as the 10-item scale.
+Study any gender invariances.
+Study the validity of the best fitting scale.

 The ten-item scale was psychometrically superior when compared to the unidimensional 25-item scale as well as the five-factor 25-item scale.
 This conclusion was derived from confirmatory factor and item-level analyses.
 (Gonzalez, Moore, Newton & Galli, 2015)